whiskyechobravo/kerko/docs/config-params.md

 Number of pages to show in the pager (not counting the current page).
 Defaults to `4`.

-## `kerko.scopes.*`
+## `kerko.scopes.*.`

-List of keyword search scopes.
+Keyword search scopes, where `*` is a scope key.
 Scopes allow users to restrict the search to some fields.

-Default scopes are:
+The default scopes are:

 - `all`
 - `creator`